Key takeaways:

 Sales charges

 Sales charges are the commissions that you may have to pay when you buy or sell a fund (also known as “the load" of a fund).
 A front-loaded fund requires you to pay this charge when you purchase the fund.
 A back-end loaded fund requires you to pay the charge when you sell (this is no longer permitted).
 Today, many mutual funds — including those Scotiabank sells — are sold on a “no-load" basis, which means there's no sales charge when you buy or sell.
-Make sure you speak with your advisor to gain a full understanding of all of the fees associated with your investment.
+Make sure you speak with your advisor to fully understand all of the fees associated with your investment.

 A word about risk

-For instance, an equity fund usually presents a higher level of risk (and potential for reward) than a bond or fixed income fund, although this isn't always the case.
+For instance, an equity fund usually presents a higher level of risk (and potential for reward) than a bond or fixed income fund, but this isn't always the case.

-Unlike your bank account, mutual fund investments are not covered by the Canada Deposit Insurance Corporation, the Autorité des marchés financiers' fonds d'assurance-dépôts (Québec) or other deposit insurance.
+Unlike your bank account, mutual fund investments aren’t covered by the Canada Deposit Insurance Corporation, the Autorité des marchés financiers' fonds d'assurance-dépôts (Québec) or other deposit insurance.
 This goes for all investments in stocks and bonds.

 To learn more about the risk associated with a particular fund, you can read through the Fund Facts and Simplified Prospectus documents.
 Or, talk to an advisor.